Hezly Rivera

 Hezly Esther Rivera (born June 4, 2008) is an American artistic gymnast.
 She was a member of the gold medal-winning team at the 2024 Olympic Games, nicknamed the "Golden Girls", and was the youngest athlete on Team USA at the 2024 Olympics.
-Additionally, she is the 2025 U.S. national champion, the 2023 junior U.S. national champion, and a silver medalist with the U.S. team and on floor exercise at the 2023 Junior World Championships.
+Additionally, she is the reigning two-time (2025, 2026) U.S. national champion, the 2023 junior U.S. national champion, and a silver medalist with the U.S. team and on floor exercise at the 2023 Junior World Championships.

 Early life

-Rivera was born in Hackensack, New Jersey in 2008 to Heidy Ruiz and Henry Rivera, an engineer originally from the Dominican Republic.
+Rivera was born in Hackensack, New Jersey, in 2008 to Heidy Ruiz and Henry Rivera, an engineer originally from the Dominican Republic.
 She was raised in nearby Oradell and has two siblings, older sister Carhelis and younger brother Hanly.
 She began gymnastics in 2013 after attending a friend's birthday party that was held in a gymnastics facility.
 Rivera started her gymnastics career at ENA in Paramus under Craig Zappa.
 She then briefly trained under Maggie Haney until 2020, when her family moved to Texas to train under Valeri Liukin.
 She attended an online high school.